Outlier detection in network revenue management: Method

 Formally, $\theta_n$ is the probability that, given an outlier occurs, the sum of threshold exceedances is at least as large at $z_n$.
 Thus, it is \textit{not} the probability that a departure is an outlier.
 However, we use this non-exceedance probability as a measure of outlier \textit{severity} on a scale of 0 to 1.

-Departures with functional depths that do not fall below the threshold on any legs are given a severity of zero i.e. they are classified as regular departures.
-It is conceivable to estimate the uncertainty of $\theta_n$ \citep{Smith1985} to determine further levels of criticality e.g. if there are departures with the same outlier severity, the one with smaller uncertainty would be targeted first.
-However, given the continuous nature of the data, it is unlikely that two departures will have an identical severity.
-Hence, we leave uncertainty estimates to future research.
+Departures with functional depths that do not fall below the threshold on any legs carry a severity of zero, i.e. they are classified as regular departures.
+It is conceivable to estimate the uncertainty of $\theta_n$ \citep{Smith1985} to determine further levels of criticality, e.g., if there are several departures with the same outlier severity, the one with the smallest uncertainty would be ranked first.
+However, given the continuous nature of the data, it is unlikely that multiple departures carry an identical severity.
+Hence, we leave uncertainty estimation to future research.

-From the severity defined in equation~\eqref{eqn:theta}, we construct a ranked \textbf{alert list} containing all departures with a non-zero outlier severity.
-Although the functional depth could be directly used to construct the ranked alert list, the severity provides a measure of the difference between each rank and is more easily interpreted by analysts.
+From the severity defined in equation~\eqref{eqn:theta}, we construct a \emph{ranked alert list} containing all departures with a non-zero outlier severity.
+Although functional depth could be directly used to construct the ranked alert list, computing the severity provides a measure of the difference between ranks and is more easily interpreted by analysts.
 The top 8 ranked outliers relating to Figure \ref{fig:zn}, are shown in Table \ref{tab:alert_list}.

-In practice, RM analysts' time and resources only allow them to examine and adjust controls or forecasts for a limited number of suspicious booking patterns.
-Further, those departures which (i) exceed the functional depth threshold in only one leg or (ii) exceed the threshold only to a small degree have lower but strictly non-zero severity.
-These outliers are most likely to be false positives and potentially waste analysts' time.
-Hence, we suggest limiting the length of the list used in practice.
+In practice, RM analysts' time and resources allow them to examine and adjust controls or forecasts only for a limited number of suspicious booking patterns.
+Those departures that (i) exceed the functional depth threshold in only one leg or (ii) exceed the threshold only to a small degree have lower but strictly non-zero severity.
+These outliers are most likely false positives and potentially waste analysts' time.
+Hence, we suggest limiting the length of the list in practice.

-There are two approaches to shortening the length of the alert list: (i) only including departures in the alert list if their severity is above some threshold, or (ii) setting a maximum length.
-Since we wish to control the number of alerts an analyst will receive, we shall analyse outlier detection performance with respect to the maximum length of the alert list.
+To limit the length of the alert list, we might (i) only include departures if their severity is above some threshold or (ii) set a maximum length.
+Since we wish to control the number of alerts an analyst will receive, we analyse outlier detection performance as dependent on the maximum length of the alert list.
 Recall that we classify departures as outliers if and only if their outlier severity exceeds zero.
 Therefore, if the required length of the alert list exceeds the number of identified outliers, we do not include further departures.
-Appendix \ref{app:outliers_perc} presents further results on the performance of the outlier detection when varying the outlier severity threshold.
+Appendix \ref{app:outliers_perc} features further results on the outlier detection performance when varying the outlier severity threshold.